 Water scarcity in the United States has been in the news for years.
 Many of us have read gripping news stories about raging wildfires, record temperatures, withering crops, and water restrictions — or perhaps experienced some of those effects firsthand.

 But what’s the status of the drought today?
 What happened to the usual water sources, what might the future look like, and what can we do to help?
+What do recent scientific studies tell us about potential water shortages now and in the future, and what areas will likely experience the most severe impacts?
 Let’s take a look.